codebuff95/feedback-admin/feedbackadminres/publicres/README.md

 -> Access these files in the code using '/resources/' prefix.
 Eg- in section.html, use '/resources/style.css' to actually access file 'feedbackadminres/publicres/style.css'.

+**NOTE:** DO NOT FORGET TO DELETE THIS README FILE BEFORE DEPLOYING THE WEB APP.